Sarcoma: The forgotten cancer that is commonly diagnosed in children

 Commonly diagnosed in children, sarcoma is often dubbed the ‘forgotten cancer’ because less than 1% of cancer research funding is allocated to sarcoma.
 This is despite the fact that sarcomas are difficult to detect in the crucial early stages, where survival rates are highest, as well as complicated to treat, often involving an aggressive treatment regime.

 Every year, about 200 people are diagnosed with primary bone sarcoma in Australia.
-In 2021, an estimated 2,035 people were diagnosed with soft tissue sarcoma.
+In 2022, an estimated 2,460 people were diagnosed with soft tissue sarcoma.

 Though sarcoma makes up only 1% of all adult cancers and 10% of cancers diagnosed among adolescents and young adults, it is one of the most common cancers affecting children, accounting for about 20% of cancer diagnoses.
 The 5-year survival rates of 70% for bone sarcomas and 67% for soft tissue sarcomas depend on the cancer stage, nature of the tumour/s, how patients respond to the limited treatment options, and whether patients have metastatic sarcoma, which is notorious for its poor patient outcomes.
 These 5-year survival rates have barely improved in the last thirty years, especially for patients with metastatic sarcoma.

-A/Prof Fernando Guimaraes
+Cure Cancer Ambassador Kate Jenkinson with A/Prof Fernando Guimaraes